DarienLibrary/website_content/content/_finished/digital/digital.md

 [View the RBdigital Catalog](https://dar.to/2oY1hgj "RBdigital")

-Enjoy online access to 30+ downloadable magazines.
+Enjoy online access to 3,200+ downloadable magazines in 17 languages.
 You can read magazines on your computer or download the _RBdigital_ app in the Android or Apple app stores to read on your phone.
 Just make sure to head back to the [main online magazine page](https://dar.to/2oY1hgj "Online magazines") to select your next magazine.

 * e-Magazines